AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Design Process and Moderator Needs

 \subsection{Findings: Understanding Moderators' Practices and Needs}

 In this subsection, we report the findings from our design process.
-To provide our readers with a comprehensive understanding of moderators' current practices and their needs, we report the combined findings from the interviews and the design sessions under relevant themes below.
+To provide our readers with a comprehensive understanding of moderators' current practices and their needs, we report the combined findings from the interviews with mods of r/pics, r/soccer, and r/politicalhumor and the design sessions with r/pics mods under relevant themes below.
 To help our readers contextualize the changes we made in our design after the pilot deployment, we summarize these changes in Section \ref{sec:appealmod_pilot} after describing the design features of our system.